Dineshkumar2172/Docker-Kubernetes/containers_and_networks_reqs/README.md

 # NOTES

-## CASE 1: Container to WWW Communication
+## CASE 1: Container to WWW Communicati

 Container support this by design.
 Nothing to do explicitly to communicate to web services.